To be presented and donated to Morewood Memorial Committee

 For Canadians, the ‘Great War for Civilization’ began August 4, 1914, when Great Britain declared war on Germany — following the assassination of Archduke Franz Ferdinand of Austria, heir to the throne of Austria-Hungary in Sarajevo on June 28 that year.
 More than 60,000 Canadians had given their lives by the time the Allies and Central Powers — Germany and Austria — signed an armistice on November 11, 1918.
 Afterward, many communities across Canada erected memorials to their war dead — including Morewood.

 In 1919 a Memorial Committee composed of Albert Glasgow, Hector Carruthers, Allan Smirle, William Bouck and Albert Countryman signed a contract with JP Laurin monuments in Ottawa to construct a monument to those in the Morewood area who died while serving their country.
-The Royal Canadian Legion in Chesterville, other groups and individuals donated money for its construction.
+Groups and individuals donated money for its construction.
 The Glasgow family of Morewood commissioned a statue sculpted of Captain Ernest Glasgow, which sits atop the Cenotpah’s four granite slabs.
 The statue was dedicated in early July 1921.
 Plaques honouring locals who died in World War II and the Korean War were added after those later conflicts.

 Scroll down to share this article on social media.
 Scroll down to search nationvalleynews.com